MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-auto-capture.md

 ### Enable auto capture

-After you accept the privacy statement for embedded intelligence, **Auto capture** is enabled by default.
+After you accept the privacy statement for Sales Insights , **Auto capture** is enabled by default.
 If it's not enabled, select the toggle button to enable Auto capture.

    > [!div class="mx-imgBorder"]
    > ![Enable or disable Auto capture](media/si-admin-auto-capture-enable-disable.png "Enable or disable Auto capture")